CumulusNetworks/docs/content/nvue-reference/Set-and-Unset-Commands/BGP-IPv6.md

 ## <h>nv set vrf \<vrf-id\> router bgp peer-group \<peer-group-id\> address-family ipv6-unicast aspath private-as</h>

 Configures what action to take with private ASNs.
-You can specify `none` to take no action, `remove`, to remove any private ASNs in the update to the peer, or `replace` to replace any private ASNs in the update to the peer with the ASN of the local system.
+You can specify `none` to take no action, `remove`, to remove any private ASNs in the update to the peers in the peer group, or `replace` to replace any private ASNs in the update to the peers with the ASN of the local system.

 ### Command Syntax